Click here to view video.

 The largest number of jobs was in hospitals.
 Other major employers were offices of other health practitioners (including offices of occupational therapists), public and private educational services, and nursing care facilities.
 Some occupational therapists were employed by home health care services, outpatient care centers, offices of physicians, individual and family services, community care facilities for the elderly, and government agencies.

-Employment of occupational therapists is projected to grow 29 percent from 2012 to 2022, much faster than the average for all occupations.
-Occupational therapy will continue to be an important part of treatment for people with various illnesses and disabilities, such as Alzheimer’s disease, cerebral palsy, autism, or the loss of a limb.
+Employment of occupational therapists is projected to grow 17 percent from 2020 to 2030, much faster than the average for all occupations, according to the BLS.

 Licensure is required in the state of Connecticut.
 Prerequisites: An approved degree.
 Licensing requires 24 weeks of supervised fieldwork experience and successful completion of the National Board for Certification in Occupational Therapy certification examination.

 Please visit the State of Connecticut Department of Public Health website for more information.